 What Benefits You Notice First on TRT

-Naturally, you’re going to be antsy to see benefits after your first plunge with a testosterone-filled syringe into your body.
-We all want results now, but as alluded to earlier you will need to be patient coming out of the gate.
-Nevertheless, you can expect to see a variety of benefits in the incipient weeks of TRT.
+Naturally, you’re going to be antsy to see benefits after your first TRT injection.
+We all want results yesterday, but as alluded to earlier you will need to be patient.
+TRT is not an overnight solution.
+It is a long-term investment in your health.

 - Improvement in energy levels and concentration

-- Ability to recover and build muscle more efficiently
+- Ability to recover from exercise more efficiently

 - Facial hair growth